 Frontex, more commonly known as the European Border and Coast Guard Agency, is an international border enforcement agency for the European Union’s Schengen Area.
 It works to ensure that the zone’s frontier member states and the border integrity of the Schengen zone is adequately protected.

-Once ETIAS is launched in 2021 the job of the European Border and Coast Guard Agency will become ever more important, as its members will play a large role in enforcing the new system.
+Once ETIAS is launched by the end of 2022, the job of the European Border and Coast Guard Agency will become ever more important, as its members will play a large role in enforcing the new system.
 To explain the functions of the agency better the following article will detail the way Frontex is organized and how it performs its many roles and responsibilities.

 What is Frontex and What Does it Do?